 To the west it borders with Mouttagiaka, north with Armenochori and east with Parekklisia.
 It has a great long coastline, being a tourist resort.

 If you look for the history of the village, you will find that there are remnants of every era of the history of Cyprus.
 From the Ancient Greek, Byzantine and it reaches the Medieval.

 At the heart of the archaeological finds is the city-kingdom of Amathus on the coastal front of Agios Tychonas, which was named after Amathousa, the mother of king Kinyras of Pafos.

 According to myth, Amathus founded one of Heracles' sons.
 Another legend speaks of beautiful Ariadne, the daughter of the king of Crete Minos, who helped Theseus to kill the Minotaur, left the Labyrinth following Theseus in the Amathus area where she married her.
-Then Theseus always abandoned the myth, and she gave birth to the twin sons, Staphylos and Oinopathonas, dying at her birth.
+Then Theseus, according to myth, abandoned her, and she gave birth to the twin sons, Staphylos and Oinopathonas, she died in childbirth.
 Her two sons created the first vineyard in the region, with the result that wine growing and wine production were developed in the area.